Priyanshu6055/OIBSIP-Task-3/README.md

-# Texture Converter - Oasis Infobyte Task 3
+# Temperature Converter - Oasis Infobyte Task 3

-This project is a **Texture Converter** developed as Task 3 during my internship at Oasis Infobyte.
-It is a simple web application that allows users to convert textures or images using interactive frontend tools.
+This project is a **Temperature Converter** developed as Task 3 during my internship at Oasis Infobyte.
+It is a simple web application that allows users to convert temperatures between Celsius, Fahrenheit, and Kelvin.

 ---